 Step 6: Preparing a report

-This step includes drafting a report summarising the key findings from the review and providing a set of recommendations, as well as publishing and disseminating the report.
+Draft a report summarising the key findings from the review and providing a set of recommendations; then publish and disseminate the report.

 Step 7: Drafting and enacting legal instruments

-This step includes liaising with government lawyers to draft a new legal instrument (or amendments to existing instruments) and advocating for their adoption by parliament or the executive branch of government.
+Liaise with government lawyers to draft a new legal instrument (or amendments to existing instruments) and advocate for their adoption by parliament or the executive branch of government.

-Finally, the Handbook also includes a series of case studies from Fiji, Honduras and Malawi showcasing successful, government-led disaster law reform processes to share experiences and lessons learned on-the-ground.
+The Handbook also includes a series of case studies from Fiji, Honduras and Malawi showcasing successful, government-led disaster law reform processes to share experiences and lessons learned on the ground.